merelyMark/merelyMark.github.io/_posts/2015-06-08-case-of-the-mondays.md

 So, my idea to just instantiate ZFP right in NeboLHS and NeboRHS didn't really work.
 To test my hypothesis that it was about not using the memory manager (MemoryWindow) I save everything first to ZFP and then save it to "base_" memory as well in seqwalk_assign.
-Then, A more correct answer is the result.
+Then, if needed, the base_ is fed into the instantiation of nbzfp_ in the constructor of NeboLHS (and NeboRHS).
+And, a more correct answer is the result.

 So, while I wait for Peter to give me the updated version of ZFP (with more powah!)
 I'll continue to try to hack ZFP into Nebo.
 This time, I'm putting ZFP